top of page

 Tina lends her bike pump to a stranger at the Tustin Playground.
 Hours later, that same stranger walks into her spin class with the address and time for a secret midnight tea ceremony.
 Tina goes.
 Meets her favorite singer.

-Otw to shoot editorial for her new coat design, Selena spots how the sunlight hit a mural on Lombard at exactly the right angle; shoots photos right there with a random stranger wearing her coat.
+Otw to shoot editorial for her new coat design, Selena spots the Candy Lady and how the sunlight perfectly hit a mural on 52nd; shoots photos right there with her wearing the design.
 Posts it.
-A boutique owner in Fishtown messages her within hours.
+A boutique owner messages her within hours.
 Wants to stock it.

 Where to read